 Failure to obtain authorization when required will result in denial of payment for those services.
 The only possible exception for payment as a result of post-service review is if information is received indicating the Provider did not know nor reasonably could have known that patient was a Molina Member or there was a Molina error, a medical necessity review will be performed.
-Decisions, in this circumstance, will be based on medical need, appropriateness of care guidelines defined by UM policies and criteria, CMS Medical Coverage Guidelines, Local and National Coverage Determinations, CMS Policy Manuals, regulation and guidance and evidence based criteria sets.
+Decisions, in this circumstance, will be based on medical need, appropriateness of care guidelines defined by UM policies and criteria, and guidance and evidence based criteria sets.